Home Compare LIN vs MLM

 Linde vs Martin Marietta Materials: Which Stock Looks Stronger in 2026?

-Linde holds the cleaner structural position, with the lead spread across stability and growth.
-Martin Marietta Materials does not offset that deficit through any equally strong structural edge elsewhere.
+Linde holds the cleaner structural position, with the lead spread across profitability and stability.
+Martin Marietta Materials still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Linde holds the more constructive position.
 That puts structure and market broadly in agreement — Linde's lead looks more confirmed than conflicted.

 Trajectory Similarity